danielcalbick/shell_window_functions/README.md

 ## Features

 - Control window position, size, and theme
-- Works with Terminal.app and Warp
+- Works with Terminal.app and Warp.app
-- Uses AppleScript under the hood
+- Uses AppleScript under the hood, so for now it only works for macOS

 ## Functions

 ### `grace()`

-Open a new window, resize, reposition, change theme, and SSH to a remote server.
+Example function that will open a new terminal window, resize, reposition, change theme, and SSH to a remote server.

 ### `open_new_window()`